rugveddarwhekar/WeatherApp/README.md

 - Shows Temperature on request
 - Detailed weather data (precipitation, humidity, sunrise/sunset, etc.)
 - Data should be presented as soon as the app is launched
-- User should be able to refresh the data
+- The user should be able to refresh the data
+- Weather Status and related Icon/Image

 ### Upcoming Features

 - Custom/Different location data
 - Much better UI
-- Different background based on the weather